 - (1) If there is not an on-field ruling that the ball struck an object, the Replay Official is empowered to initiate a booth review, even if the event occurs prior to the two-minute warning.
-If, prior to the two-minute warning, no booth review is initiated by the Replay Official, a coach's challenge is permitted under the established rules for such a challenge. - (2) In the event the down is replayed, the game clock will be reset to the time remaining when the snap occurred.
+If, prior to the two-minute warning, no booth review is initiated by the Replay Official, a coach's challenge is permitted under the established rules for such a challenge. - (2) In the event the down is replayed, the game clock will be reset to the time remaining when the snap occurred, and the clock will start on the snap.
 All penalties will be disregarded, except for personal fouls or Unsportsmanlike Conduct fouls, which will be administered prior to the replaying of the down. - (q) when a runner's helmet comes completely off.